Why we run safe houses dedicated solely to LGBTI asylum seekers and refugees

 What we are doing to help LGBTI asylum seekers and refugees

-If you work with LGBTI asylum seekers or refugees and you want to make a referral for MRI’s housing, please download the referral form and follow the instructions.
+If you work with LGBTI asylum seekers or refugees and you want to make a referral for Micro Rainbow’s housing, please download the referral form and follow the instructions.
 To make a referral to any other service, please email our Outreach Officer.

 On World Refugee Day, we wrote a blog for Amnesty International LGBTI Network.
 We discussed the invisibility of LGBTI asylum seekers and refugees and challenges they continue to face including discrimination, isolation, poverty and homelessness.

-On 23 August 2016 HMRC provided Micro Rainbow International (MRI) with an advanced assurance that social investments in MRI to raise funding for its housing project for lesbian, gay, bisexual, trans and intersex (LGBTI) refugees should qualify for the Social Investment Tax Relief (SITR) scheme
+On 23 August 2016 HMRC provided Micro Rainbow with an advanced assurance that social investments in Micro Rainbow to raise funding for its housing project for LGBTI refugees should qualify for the Social Investment Tax Relief (SITR) scheme